nuxt/docs/en/guide/configuration.md

 ### router

-This option lets you overwrite the default Nuxt.js configuration of Vue Router.
+With the `router` option you overwrite the default Nuxt.js configuration of Vue Router.

 [Documentation about `router` integration](/api/configuration-router)